 Chicago: Chicago’s fabulous BMO Harris Bank Magnificent Mile Lights Festival returns on Nov.
 19 with a parade down Michigan Avenue.
 See Chicago’s holiday lights on a 30-minute helicopter ride along the lakefront or via the Chicago Holiday Lights Trolley tour.
 The trolley tour includes a Sprinkles cupcake and a stop to walk through the free Zoo Lights displays at Lincoln Park Zoo,” filled with animal-themed light displays.
 See the real animals, too, get a photo with Santa, ride the carousel or ice skate.
 Friday-Sunday only until Dec.
 13, and then nightly Dec.
 13-23.

 Lisle: Trees are the stars of the awesome light displays at Illumination at The Morton Arboretum, in Chicago’s west suburbs.
 No Rudolph or Santa, just colorful, creative, laser light displays along a mile-long forested walking path dotted with warming bonfires.
+Nov.
+17-Jan.
+1.

 Dearborn: Lantern-lit paths illuminate the old-fashioned Christmas performances and displays at the charming “Holiday Nights at Greenfield Village.”
 Ice skating and fireworks, too.
 Friday, Saturday and Sunday nights in December.

 Duluth: The Bentleyville Tour of Lights claims to be America’s largest walk-through holiday light display.
 It’s located along Lake Superior, in the 20-acre Bayfront Festival Park.
 Displays feature Duluth and Christmas-themed icons.
 Nov.
-19-Dec.
+18-Dec.
 26.

 Kansas City: Country Club Plaza continues a nearly century-old tradition on Nov.
-24 with fireworks and a live concert.
+23 with fireworks and a live concert.
 Views are available from plaza hotels, such as the upscale Hotel Sorella or the family-friendly Holiday Inn.
 Its Holidays on the Plaza displays are up until Jan.
 1.

 Lake Geneva: The beautiful Grand Geneva Resort & Spa hosts its Christmas in the Country celebration from Nov.
-20-Dec.
-31. More than two million lights illuminate the resort’s 1,300 acres of rolling countryside, and new in 2016, they’ll have indoor displays as well.
-The Lodge at Grand Geneva features dozens of holiday displays, daily holiday teas, gingerbread house building contests, breakfast with Santa, and live holiday performances.
+19-Jan.
+1. More than two million lights illuminate the resort’s 1,300 acres of rolling countryside, and they have indoor displays as well.
+The Grand Geneva features dozens of holiday displays, daily holiday teas, gingerbread house building contests, breakfast with Santa, and live holiday performances.